kevix01/FML_project/README.md

 The Iris dataset is a well-known dataset in the machine learning community, containing three classes of Iris plants: `Iris-setosa`, `Iris-versicolor`, and `Iris-virginica`.
 The task is to classify these three types of iris flowers based on four features: sepal length, sepal width, petal length, and petal width.

 This neural network implementation can perform classification tasks in two modes:
 - **Binary classification**: Classifying `Iris-setosa` vs others.
+This mode is used specifically to observe how the network performs with a linearly separable binary classification problem, where no non-linearity is introduced, particularly to see how well the network can converge in such a simple problem.
 - **Standard classification**: Classifying the three Iris classes (`Iris-setosa`, `Iris-versicolor`, `Iris-virginica`).

-The neural network uses fully connected layers, with options to include a hidden layer, and uses ReLU activation (or linear activation for regression tasks).
-The output layer uses either softmax (for classification) or linear activation.
+The neural network uses fully connected layers, with options to include a hidden layer, and uses ReLU activation (or linear activation).
+The output layer uses either softmax or linear activation.

 ## Requirements